-The Morphett Vale RSL will be conducting Sausage Sizzles at Bunnings NOARLUNGA Store on:
+The Morphett Vale RSL will be conducting Sausage Sizzles each month at Bunnings NOARLUNGA Store, as listed on the Calendar Page.

 Please support the Sub-Branch and the volunteers on duty by coming down and purchasing a sausage.